 Many of our small business clients have negative preconceived notions about debt: it’s either risky or unnecessary.
-There is some truth to both, but it is imperative that owners take an objective look at their capital needs, and understand how debt can make a difference in creating value and decreasing capital costs.
+There is some truth to both and yes, there’s something like “too much debt”.
+But it is imperative that owners take an objective look at their capital needs, and understand how the right level of debt can make a difference in creating value and decreasing capital costs.

 Debt Is Risky, But Not Necessarily in a Negative Way